The spread of private broadcasters, 1970s to 1980s

 Deregulation, 1989 to 1996

-In 1984 the new Labour government established a royal commission on broadcasting, only to reject its recommendations.
+The new Labour government established a royal commission on broadcasting in 1984, only to reject its recommendations.
 The government decided instead to completely deregulate New Zealand’s broadcasting structure, beginning in 1989.
 The National government completed the task in 1996, selling RNZ’s commercial stations to overseas broadcasters.
 These changes were designed to increase competition and consumer choice, while separating commercial from non-commercial broadcasting.

 Increase and consolidation

 The number of radio stations dramatically increased following deregulation, reaching nearly 300 by 1999.
 Initially, most commercial stations were local, with programming reflecting the interests of their target audiences.
-Stations provided news, sports, current affairs, features and promoted local events.
+Stations provided news, sports, current affairs and features, and promoted local events.
 Relentless consolidation saw most stations swallowed up by the large networks.

-By the early 2000s the overwhelming percentage of airtime originated from network sources in Auckland.
+By the early 2000s most airtime originated from network sources in Auckland.
 Commercial radio promoted national celebrities such as Paul Holmes, breakfast host on Auckland’s NewsTalk ZB stations from 1987.
-Holmes was comfortable and successful in both radio and television, along with:
+Holmes was comfortable and successful in both radio and television.
+Other radio celebrities were:

 - Mike Hosking (NewstalkZB)